thangchung/shopping-cart-k8s/README.md

 - .NET Core SDK
 - NodeJS

-> ### Disclamation
-> - Should run powershell script to create `minikube` machine in `C:` drive
-> - Should open Hyper-V for creating `minikube` machine, otherwise it will throw an exception that it couldn't find out `minikube` machine in Hyper-V

-### Setup Kubernetes
+## Setup Local Kubernetes
 - Using minikube for Windows in this project, but you can use Mac or Linux version as well

-### Setup Istio
+- Download the appropriate package of your minikube at https://github.com/kubernetes/minikube/releases (We use `v0.25.2` in this project)

+- Install it into your machine (Windows 10 in this case)

-- After you have minikube installed on your machine, run following command:
+- After installed `minikube`, then run

 ```
 minikube start --vm-driver hyperv --kubernetes-version="v1.9.0" --hyperv-virtual-switch="minikube_switch" --memory 4096 --extra-config=apiserver.authorization-mode=RBAC --extra-config=apiserver.Features.EnableSwaggerUI=true -extra-config=apiserver.Admission.PluginNames=NamespaceLifecycle,LimitRanger,ServiceAccount,DefaultStorageClass,DefaultTolerationSeconds,MutatingAdmissionWebhook,ValidatingAdmissionWebhook,ResourceQuota --v=7 --alsologtostderr
 ```

+## Setup Istio
+- Download the appropriate package of Istio at https://github.com/istio/istio/releases

+- Upzip it into your disk, let say `D:\istio\`

 - Run
 ```
 minikube docker-env
 ```

-- Istio
+- `cd` into `D:\istio\`, then run

 ```
-cd istio
 kubectl apply -f install/kubernetes/istio.yaml
 kubectl apply -f install/kubernetes/istio-auth.yaml
 ```

-- Inject SideCard into services as
+- Inject the sidecards into microservices as following

 ```
 istioctl kube-inject -f k8s/shopping-cart.yaml | kubectl apply -f -